 Editor's note: Whether AMF Set ID and AMF Pointer need separate standardized fields, or can share a common code space is up to Stage 3.

-Editor's note: Mapping of the 5G-GUTI for interworking with EPC is FFS.

 Editor's note: It is assumed that Stage 3 will enable AMF implementations to support multiple GUAMIs.

 The 5G-S-TMSI is the shortened form of the GUTI to enable more efficient radio signalling procedures (e.g. during Paging and Service Request) and is defined as: